-

 For refugees, tertiary education contributes greatly to forging durable solutions to post-conflict reconstruction, promotes social, economic and gender equity, and provides hope and empowerment to students and their families.

-Ensuring the engagement and retention of DAFI students requires a platform of integrated support for their academics, professional skills building, leadership development, access to public and private social and professional activities, and strengthening linkages to their refugee and/or host communities.
+Ensuring the engagement and retention of DAFI students required a platform of integrated support for their academics, professional skills building, leadership development, access to public and private social and professional activities, and strengthening linkages to their refugee and/or host communities.

 The Albert Einstein German Academic Refugee Initiative (best known by its acronyms DAFI) is the Higher Education Programme of the United Nations Higher Commissioner for Refugees (UNHCR), which enables young refugees to continue post-secondary education and motivates refugee children to stay in school and succeed academically.
 In Lebanon, the program was funded by the German government and private donors like the Saïd Foundation, The Asfari Foundation, and the Hands Up Foundation.
 During the 2017-2018 academic year DAFI Scholarships supported 350 refugee students.